OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/media-services/media-services-dotnet-get-started.md

             _context = new CloudMediaContext(new Uri(_RESTAPIEndpoint), tokenProvider);

-            // Add calls to methods defined in this section.
+            // Add calls toomethods defined in this section.
-            // Make sure to update the file name and path to where you have your media file.
+            // Make sure tooupdate hello file name and path toowhere you have your media file.
             IAsset inputAsset =
             UploadFile(@"C:\VideoFiles\BigBuckBunny.mp4", AssetCreationOptions.None);